NicholasTYD/Unity-Test-Game/README.md

-# MFAAMAUGSICKHGDFL
+# MFAAMAUGSICKHGDFL/Unity Test Game
-My first attempt at making a unity game so i can know how game development feels like.
+My First Attempt At Making A Unity Game So I Can Know How Game Development Feels Like.

 and its not easy.

-You can try it [here](https://mfaamaugsickhgdfl.itch.io/mfaamaugsickhgdfl).
+Try it [here](https://mfaamaugsickhgdfl.itch.io/mfaamaugsickhgdfl).
 There are 15 waves in total.